gr2m/node-http-recorder/README.md

 ## How it works

-When enabled, `httpRecorder` hooks itself into [the `http.ClientRequest.prototype.onSocket` method](https://github.com/nodejs/node/blob/cf6996458b82ec0bdf97209bce380e1483c349fb/lib/_http_client.js#L778-L782) which is conveniently called synchronously in [the `http.ClientRequest` constructor](https://nodejs.org/api/http.html#class-httpclientrequest).
+Once started, `httpRecorder` hooks itself into [the `http.ClientRequest.prototype.onSocket` method](https://github.com/nodejs/node/blob/cf6996458b82ec0bdf97209bce380e1483c349fb/lib/_http_client.js#L778-L782) which is conveniently called synchronously in [the `http.ClientRequest` constructor](https://nodejs.org/api/http.html#class-httpclientrequest).

 When a request is intercepted, we

-1. hook into [the `request.write` method](https://github.com/nodejs/node/blob/cf6996458b82ec0bdf97209bce380e1483c349fb/lib/_http_outgoing.js#L701-L711) in order to clone the request body
+1. hook into [the `request.write` method](https://github.com/nodejs/node/blob/cf6996458b82ec0bdf97209bce380e1483c349fb/lib/_http_outgoing.js#L701-L711) and [the `request.end` method](https://github.com/nodejs/node/blob/cf6996458b82ec0bdf97209bce380e1483c349fb/lib/_http_outgoing.js#L833-L906) in order to clone the request body
 2. subscribe to [the `response` event](https://nodejs.org/api/http.html#event-response)
-3. hook into the `response.emit` method in order to read the response body without consuming it
+3. hook into the `response.emit` method in order to clone the response body without consuming it

 and then emit a `record` event with the `request`, `response`, `requestBody` and `responseBody` options.